 For more than 27 years, Myofunctional Research Co.
 (MRC) has recognised breathing disorders as the major cause of malocclusion, poor jaw growth and TMK disorder.
 By effectively changing the way orthodontics for children is performed, the Myobrace myofunctional orthodontic system fundamentally delivers airway and habit correction to resolve orthodontic problems.

-The Myobrace System differs from other orthodontic forms of treatment as it is primarily directed at correcting the causes of crooked teeth and underdeveloped jaws.
-This works best for patients who are still growing, around the ages of six to ten.
+The Myobrace System works best for patients who are still growing, around the ages of six to ten.
 Effective treatment can be done outside of these ages, but habits become harder to correct in older patients.

 The Myobrace appliances which make up this system have the proven dual function of correcting the oral habits that cause poor dental development (known as myofunctional habits), while also providing light forces to align the teeth into their natural position.
 This technique is now used by Orthodontists and Dentists in more than 100 countries throughout the world.